ernestbuffington/ernestbuffington/README.md

  🔥 YaWK.io https://yawk.io This app is awesome and on FIRE!
  🏛 Welcome to the CoderExchange Network. https://yawk.coders.exchange<br/>

- 🔥 We welcome phpMyFAQ https://www.phpmyfaq.de This app is awesome and on FIRE!
+ 🔥 phpMyFAQ https://www.phpmyfaq.de This app is awesome and on FIRE!
  🏛 Welcome to the CoderExchange Network. https://phpmyfaq.coders.exchange<br/>

- 🔥 We welcome PHP-Nuke Titanium - This app is awesome and on FIRE!
+ 🔥 PHP-Nuke Titanium - This app is awesome and on FIRE!
  🏛 Welcome to the 86it Developers Network. https://www.php-nuke-titanium.86it.us<br/>

  📫 How to reach me: e-mail Ernest Allen Buffington ernest.buffington@gmail.com
  👨‍🦯 I'm currently looking for NEW projects/people/developers to add to the CodersExchange...<br/>